 Jeffrey is also coordinating AWG’s assessment of Environmental, Social and Governance (ESG) geared to the context of aviation financing and leasing.

-Professor Louise Gullifer QC (hon) FBA is Rouse Ball Professor of English Law at the University of Cambridge, and a fellow of Gonville and Caius College, Cambridge.
+Professor Louise Gullifer KC (Hon) FBA is Rouse Ball Professor of English Law at the University of Cambridge and a fellow of Gonville and Caius College, Cambridge.
+She is an associate member of 3VB, where she practiced for a number of years, and a Bencher of Gray’s Inn.
 She was formerly Professor of Commercial Law at the University of Oxford and held a Fellowship at Harris Manchester College isince 2000.
-She is an associate member of 3VB, where she practiced for a number of years, and a Bencher of Gray’s Inn.

 She teaches and writes extensively in all areas of commercial and financial law, especially secured transactions and financial collateral, intermediated securities, set-off and personal property.
 She is the editor of Goode and Gullifer on Legal Problems of Credit and Security and has co-authored a number of books on commercial law and debt financing, including The Law of Security and Title Financing, The Law of Personal Property, Corporate Finance Law: Principles and Policy and Set-Off in Arbitration and Commercial Transactions.
 Her most recent co-edited volume is Intermediation and Beyond (2019), which considers the advantages and disadvantages of the holding of securities through the intermediated system, and the way forward.
-She is currently co-director of a project on digital assets, and is writing and editing a series of books on secured transactions law and reform around the world, of which the volume on Africa was published in 2019.
+She was a co-director of a project on digital assets, and is writing and editing a series of books on secured transactions law and reform around the world, of which the most recent is a volume on Asia.
 She has acted as an expert witness in cases concerning set-off, intermediated securities and insolvency law.

 Louise holds one of the temporary chairs of the Business and Law Research Centre, International Commercial Law, at Radboud University, Nijmegen.
-She has been the Kwa Geok Choo Distinguished Visiting Professor at National University of Singapore and held a Chair of Excellence at Universidad Carlos III, Madrid.
+She has been the Kwa Geok Choo Distinguished Visiting Professor at the National University of Singapore and held a Chair of Excellence at Universidad Carlos III, Madrid.
 She has also been a visiting professor in Paris, Leiden, City University, Hong Kong, and Columbia Law School.
+The Gullifer Fellowship in Law at Harris Manchester College, Oxford is named after Louise as a tribute to her scholarship.

 Professor Ignacio Tirado, PhD (Bologna), PhD (Madrid), LLM (London) is the Secretary-General of the International Institute for the Unification of Private Law (UNIDROIT).
 He teaches Commercial, Corporate, and Insolvency Law at the Universidad Autónoma of Madrid (Spain).